How A Podcast Generates Links, Content, Audience, Citations & Authority

 Sales Research Disguised as Content Creation

-If you’re B2B and targeting a specific type of customer, you should be getting those people as guests on your podcast.
-Ask them about their pain points, their concerns, how they choose services like yours.
-You’re creating valuable content while conducting the most authentic market research possible.
+If you’re B2B and targeting a specific type of customer, get those people on your podcast.
+Ask about their pain points, concerns, and how they choose services like yours.
+You’re creating valuable content while conducting the most authentic market research possible — relationship building, content, and sales intel in one strategic initiative.

 The Technical SEO Connection